elgw/watershed_cuts/README.md

 F(\{x,y\}) = | I(x) - I(y) |
 ```

 ## Performance
-An obvious difference to the standard methods is that there is no
+An obvious difference to the standard methods is that there are no
 contours around the labeled regions.
 The actual boundaries are on the
 edges, i.e., between the pixels.
 In the bottom-right image boundary
 pixels are artificially introduced (see **matlab/test_watershed_cuts.m**).

 <img src="doc/screenshot1.png">

-The behavior is different in the case seen below.
-However in this
-particular example it would be a simple thing to mask the output by
-the input.
+Here is another example:
 <img src="doc/screenshot2.png">